microsoft/FHIR-Converter/README.md

 The converter comes with a few ready-to-use templates.
 If needed, you can create a new template, or modify existing templates to meet your specific conversion requirements.

 FHIR Converter with DotLiquid engine transforms the input data into FHIR bundles that are persisted to a FHIR server.
-The converter is integrated into both [Azure Healthcare APIs](https://docs.microsoft.com/en-us/azure/healthcare-apis/) and [FHIR Server](https://github.com/microsoft/fhir-server) as a [$convert-data](https://docs.microsoft.com/en-us/azure/healthcare-apis/convert-data) operation.
-It is also available as a command line tool.
+The converter is integrated into both [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/) and [Azure Healthcare APIs (preview)](https://docs.microsoft.com/en-us/azure/healthcare-apis/), as well as in the open-source [FHIR Server](https://github.com/microsoft/fhir-server) as a [`$convert-data` operation](#using-convert-data-in-fhir-server).
+It is also available as a [command line tool](#using-command-line-tool).

 ## Using $convert-data in FHIR server